pratikk/jenkins-ci/README.txt

 - Configure Jenkins Auto-Builder
 -
 - See how it would integrate with FX.
 - Works with ngrok!
-Try without git credentials in jenkins
+Try without git credentials in jenkins (they may be needed?)